MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-message-formats.md

 ## Gridwich events

-Gridwich Acknowledgment and Gridwich Failure are different from other events.
-Specifically,
+Gridwich Acknowledgment and Gridwich Failure are different from other Gridwich events.
+Specifically:

-- [Gridwich Acknowledgment (ACK)](#m-ack) indicates only that Gridwich has received the request in a Request-ACK-Response sequence, not necessarily that the request is processed.
+- [Gridwich Acknowledgment (ACK)](#m-ack) indicates only that Gridwich has received, but not necessarily processed, the request in a Request-ACK-Response sequence.
-- While each operation has one or more unique Success response events, almost all operations use the same [Gridwich Failure](#m-fail) event to communicate failure.
+- Each operation has one or more unique Success response events, but almost all operations use the same [Gridwich Failure](#m-fail) event to communicate failure.

 **Publishing events**